 Founded by Cindy Getchman

-The heart of Stepping Stone Missions to partner with missionaries, churches and organizations around the world to change lives through the love of Christ.
-It will be helping communities, neighborhoods and individuals in crisis or need by any means necessary to support physical, mental and spiritual growth.
+The heart of Stepping Stone Missions is to partner with missionaries, churches and organizations around the world to change lives through the love of Christ.
+SSM helps communities, neighborhoods and individuals in crisis or need by any means necessary to support physical, mental and spiritual growth.
 Many times SSM has helped us out by car-sharing so we can save expenses.
 They also host a lot of teams at the community center they renovated in Medgidia.
 We will also join hands to help support Casa Nissi to steer girls away from a life of prostitution.

 Founded by Daniel Mercado

 If you would like to commit to praying for Daffodils From Heaven as we serve in the US and abroad, we would appreciate hearing from you.
-Send us an email at annie@DaffodilsFromHeaven.com and make sure you are on our email and newsletter list.
+Send us an email at annie@DaffodilsFromHeaven.com or subscribe to get our monthly updates.

 Daffodils From Heaven, Inc. is a 501(c)(3) (charitable donation) non-profit organization based in the United States.
 All donations will be receipted.
 All US donations are tax deductible.

-Now you can donate to Daffodil From Heaven, Inc. directly by clicking on the donate button at the bottom of this page and either use your Paypal account or a credit card.
+Donations can be one time or recurring, via Paypal account or a credit card.
 If you prefer to mail a check, send it to: Daffodils From Heaven, Inc. c/0 Annie Glenn, 933 San Mateo Blvd NE Suite 500, Albuquerque, NM, 87108,